Potato & Spinach Colcannon

 - 1 bunch spinach or greens of your choice: cleaned, trimmed

-- 1 T cream or sour cream or yogurt
+- 1 Tbsp cream or sour cream or yogurt

 - to taste salt & pepper

+Leave the skins on the spuds for added splashes of color (and nutrients!).
 Add potatoes to a pot that is a size that can be used later for mashing.
-Bring the water to boil on medium high.
-Once water boils, reduce heat to medium, cover, and let simmer for 15 minutes.
+Cover the potatoes with cold water and bring to boil on medium-high.
+Once the water boils, reduce heat to medium, cover, and let simmer for 15 minutes or until potatoes are soft.
 Drain water.
-While potatoes are boiling, heat olive oil in a sauté pan.
-Add in onions and garlic.
-Cook for 5 minutes over medium heat or until onions are translucent.
-Add in spinach, cover, and cook a few minutes, stirring occasionally, until all is wilted.
+While potatoes are boiling, heat olive oil in a sauté pan, add onions and garlic and cook for 5 minutes over medium heat or until onions are translucent.
+Add in spinach (or green of your choice), cover, and cook a few minutes, stirring occasionally, until all is wilted.
 (For cabbage or heartier greens that don’t cook as quickly as spinach, lower the heat a bit so that the onions don’t burn.)
-Add sautéed mix to potatoes.
-Mash with a hand mixer.
-Add in yogurt and half and half.
+Add sautéd mix to potatoes along with half and half, and your choice of cream, yogurt or sour cream.
+Mash with hand masher, adding more half and half if desired.
 Season to taste and enjoy!